FateMeetsLuck/dmildew/README.md

 * Refactor code to easily implement all math assignment operators (such as `*=`).
 * Possibly support importing other scripts from a script.
 However, most host applications would probably prefer to do this with XML and their own solution.
 * Implement ES6 destructuring declaration and assignments of arrays and objects into variables.
+* Implement lambda functions.
+* Implement a regular expression library.
+Regex literals will probably never be supported.
 * Bind native classes and functions with one line of code with mixins and template metaprogramming.
 * Write a more complete and robust standard library for the scripting language.
 * Allow super keyword to be used to call base class methods and properties other than the constructor.